ldbo/phileas/Readme.md

 ## Installation

 Phileas supports Python 3.10 up to 3.13, as well as PyPy.

-It is available in PyPI, so you can install it with
+You can install it with `pip`:

 ```sh
 pip install phileas